Skip to main content Skip to footer site map

 Employee Retention Tax Credit (ERTC) Service

-The Paychex ERTC Service can help any size business claim the employee retention tax credit retroactively if qualified wages were paid to eligible employees after March 12, 2020.
+The Paychex ERTC Service can help businesses of any size claim the employee retention tax credit retroactively if qualified wages were paid to eligible employees after March 12, 2020, with certain factors impacting eligibility.

 How the ERTC Service Works for You